mptcp-apps/mptcplib/README.md

 ![tests](https://github.com/mptcp-apps/mptcplib/actions/workflows/tests.yaml/badge.svg)

 ## About
 A Multipath TCP Python extension module.
-The core of this library is written in C in order to provide support for Multipath TCP in Python faster than standard CPython.
+Since the library is still new, our API may change therefore we encourage users to activate the github watch in order to keep up with the changes.

 For a deeper read about Multipath TCP, please consult this [webpage](https://obonaventure.github.io/mmtp-book/).

 ## Table of content